aryascripts/viewtube/ng4-rewrite/README.md

 ## TODO List
 [x] Development mode IPC communication
 [x] Production mode index.html loading
-[ ] Read existing tokens from file
+[x] Read existing tokens from file
+[x] Refresh the token if it has expired
-[ ] Production mode scripts for mac, windows, linux
+[x] Production mode scripts for mac, windows, linux
 [ ] Create icon for release
-[ ] Get account name for top left box
+[x] Get account name for top left box
-[ ] Refresh tokens in backend
-[ ] Google api package in ng app
 [ ] pass on OAuth2 Client to FE, and use as-is
 [ ] Get account playlists
 [ ] Search for playlists